 De Nieuwe Dokken is a real estate project of Schipperskaai Development (a consortium consisting of CAAAP - formerly Vanhaerents Development - and Van Roey Vastgoed) in collaboration with SOgent and the city of Ghent.
 In addition to some 400 new apartments, the project includes housing and is complemented by offices, various commercial functions (brasseries, stores,...) and the necessary parking facilities.
 These functions will be embedded in a green environment in the form of neighborhood parks and promenades.

 The project is committed to the on-site production of heat and electricity by converting local waste streams into energy through a ZAWENT (Zero Waste Water with Energy and Nutrient Recovery) plant.
 Black wastewater is collected via vacuum toilets.
 This waste stream is processed anaerobically and fermented.
-The result is biogas that is used as an energy source.
+The result is biogas that is used as a source of energy.
 The gray wastewater is also treated and used as a heat source.
 The heat recovered from the wastewater and from the digestion process is injected into the heat grid.
-This grid supplies the homes and other functions with heating and heat for the production of domestic hot water.
+This grid provides the homes and other functions with heating and heat for the production of domestic hot water.
 Residual heat from the adjacent Christeyns company is also used for sustainable heat supply to the site.

 Besides advising on sustainability and designing the techniques, Ingenium also supports the sustainable energy cooperative(Ducoop) in setting up the low-temperature heat network across the entire New Docks site.
 Ingenium evaluates the integral heat chain: from the impact on comfort and technical choices within the housing units over heat distribution to heat production and storage.
 Ingenium also forms the link between Ducoop and the project developer in establishing technical preconditions.
 Furthermore, Ingenium also assists Ducoop with subsidy applications and EPB regulations (including the equivalence application).